-What do donor-conceived children feel about being the result of a donation?
+What do sperm donor conceived children feel about being the result of a donation?

-Personality plays an essential role in how donor-conceived people react to the news of their being born as the result of a donation.
+Personality plays an essential role in how donor conceived people react to the news of their being born as the result of a donation.
 Another important factor is how the parents feel about having started a family via a donation.
 If they are happy and confident about their choice, their child is more likely to be accepting of their origins.
-Letting the children know that they are donor-conceived early, when they are little, can also prove significant.
+Letting the children know that they are sperm donor conceived early, when they are little, can also prove significant.

-How to tell children that they are donor-conceived?
+How to tell children that they are sperm sperm donor conceived ?